Rimrock Trail

 Guide to the unofficial Elijah Rock swimming hole in Allegheny National Forest, PA.
 Find directions, safety tips, and details on swimming and cliff jumping.

-Location Details
+Location

-Tucked inside the vast green embrace of the Allegheny National Forest in northwestern Pennsylvania, Elijah Rock is the kind of place that feels like a local secret — even when you're standing right in the middle of it.
+Tucked inside the vast green embrace of the Allegheny National Forest in northwestern Pennsylvania, Elijah Rock is the kind of place that feels like a local discovery — even when you're standing right in the middle of it.
 Where Elijah Run meets the wide, glassy expanse of Kinzua Bay on the Allegheny Reservoir, a massive rock formation rises from the water's edge, practically daring you to jump.
 This is an unofficial swimming spot, which means the wildness here is real and the crowds are refreshingly thin.

 Arriving via a paved trail, you'll pass through a cathedral of towering hardwood trees — oaks, maples, and beeches whose canopy filters the summer light into shifting green patterns on the forest floor.
 The air carries the scent of damp earth and cool water long before you reach the shore.
 When you emerge at the rock, the scale of the Allegheny Reservoir opens up before you, its still surface reflecting the ridgelines on the opposite bank.
 The transition from creek hollow to open water feels almost theatrical.
 In October, the surrounding hillsides ignite in shades of amber, crimson, and gold, making this one of the more spectacular fall foliage destinations in the region.
 Come spring, the forest floor blooms with wildflowers and the treetops fill with the calls of migrating birds.